 Electrical safety isn’t always top of mind when at the workplace.
-But those who take electricity for granted and may not have an understanding of the hazards can have the most exposure to electrical hazards.
+But those who take electricity for granted (and may not have an understanding of the hazards) can have the most exposure to electrical hazards.
 You don’t need to be an electrician to encounter electrical hazards at the workplace, and OSHA requires employers provide training to both electrical and non-electrical workers exposed to hazards.
+In Canada, provincial occupational health and safety laws similarly require training and hazard controls for workers exposed to electrical hazards, even if they are not electricians.

 Electrical Hazard Safety Training